bertelschmitt/multistreamYOLO/MultiYOLO.md

 All the settings used in init_yolo are on a per-session basis.
 From session to session, settings can be completely different, or mostly all the same.

 ## Infamous last words.
 Development was on Ubuntu 18.04, with Python3.7.
-No other systems were tested.
+Except for a successful run on python 3.8, no other systems were tested.
 My programming skills are completely self-taught.
 I tried my hands on assembler and BASIC half a century ago, and I took up Python to keep me busy after retirement.
 My code definitely is in need of improvement, and it could be completely flawed.
 Have at it.

 ## For more information ...